asimihsan/notes/[course] natural language processing.md

 #### The Viterbi Algorithm with Backpointers

-We want 'argmax', not 'max', i.e. the actual most-likely tag seuqence.
+We want 'argmax', not 'max', i.e. the actual most-likely tag sequence.

 -   **Inputs**: